List of time zones by country

 This is a list representing time zones by country.
 Countries are ranked by total number of time zones on their territory.
-Time zones of a country include that of dependent territories (except Antarctic claims).
-France, including its overseas territories, has the most time zones with 12 (13 including its claim in Antarctica and all other counties).
+Time zones of a country include that of dependent territories (except Antarctica).
+France, including its overseas territories, has the most time zones with 12 (13 including its claim in Antarctica).
 Many countries have daylight saving time, one added hour during the local summer, but this list does not include that information.
-The UTC offset in the list is not valid in practice during daylight saving time.
+The UTC offset in the list below is not valid in practice during daylight saving time.